geerlingguy/mac-dev-playbook/README.md

   1. (On the Mac you want to connect to:) Go to System Preferences > Sharing.
   2. Enable 'Remote Login'.

+> You can also enable remote login on the command line:
+>
+>     sudo systemsetup -setremotelogin on

 Then edit the `inventory` file in this repository and change the line that starts with `127.0.0.1` to:

 ```